 Books and reviews

 I've written two books, Using Phonics to Teach Reading and Spelling (Sage) and The Literacy File (available from me).
-I have also written The Teaching Assistant's Edufax publication may be downloaded free, here.
-Reviews on this site represent my honest opinion only.
+The Teaching Assistant's Edufax publication may be downloaded free, here.
+Reviews on this site represent my honest opinion.
 I have no financial connection with any publisher, and there is no paid content.
 The site has just passed its first 100,000 hits.